 \subsubsection{Generalization Capability}

-To validate the generalization capability, we perform generalization tests by applying the pre-trained GNN, DeepSets, and MS-PointNet models directly to scenarios with varying number of UAVs and users.
+To validate the generalization capability, we apply the pre-trained GNN, DeepSets, and MS-PointNet models directly to scenarios with varying UAV and user numbers.

-Fig. \ref{fig:uav_gen} plots the system sum rate as the UAV number $N$ increases from 2 to 6.
-The proposed GNN demonstrates robust scalability by tightly tracking the GA upper bound.
-This success is attributed to the permutation-equivariant nature of the graph architecture: adding a UAV simply corresponds to instantiating a new node, allowing the learned message-passing rules to effectively coordinate interference regardless of network size.
-In contrast, DeepSets and MS-PointNet exhibit a widening optimality gap, as their global aggregation mechanisms fail to capture the pairwise interference dependencies that grow quadratically with $N$.
+Fig. \ref{fig:uav_gen} evaluates the system sum rate with respect to the number of the UAV.
+The proposed GNN demonstrates robust scability by preserving a small gap to the GA reference as the network becomes larger.
+This indicated that the learned message-passing rule transfers well across different graph sizes.
+In contrast, the performance of DeepSets and MS-PointNet degrades more noticeably as the number of UAVs increases, which reflect the difficulty of capturing multi-user interference using pooled set features.

-Fig. \ref{fig:User_gen} illustrates the impact of increasing user number $K$ from 8 to 28, revealing a fundamental divergence in algorithmic behaviors.
-Remarkably, in the high-density regime ($K > 16$), the GNN outperforms the GA.
-This counter-intuitive result highlights the curse of dimensionality in heuristic optimization: while the search space expands exponentially with $K$, rendering GA's fixed generation budget (2000 generations) insufficient, the GNN relies on learned local interference management rules rather than global search, enabling superior inference in dense networks.
-Conversely, DeepSets exhibits an anomalous downward trend, while MS-PointNet struggles to achieve significant gains.
-Theoretically, increasing users should yield multi-user diversity gains.
-However, the core limitation of DeepSets lies in its information bottleneck: its global pooling operation forces the compression of all $K$ user channels into a fixed-size latent vector.
-In dense networks, this compression is too aggressive—it blurs out the fine-grained spatial details.
-As a result, the model loses the precise angular information needed to separate closely spaced users and block interference.
-Similarly, although MS-PointNet extracts local features, it lacks explicit edge-level message passing to map interferers to victims.
-Consequently, the severe intra-cluster interference caused by imprecise beamforming leads to the observed performance degradation.
+Fig. \ref{fig:User_gen} illustrates the impact of the number of users and reveals a clear divergence in algorithmic behaviors.
+In particular, in the high-density regime ($K > 16$), the GNN outperforms the GA.
+Although this may appear counterintuitive, it reflects the curse of dimensionality in heuristic optimization.
+As the search space grows exponentially with $K$, the interference landscape becomes increasingly coupled and highly non-convex.
+Under practical computational constraints, global search methods such as GA are therefore more likely to converge permaturely to poor local optima.
+In contrast, the GNN relies on explicitly learned local interference management rules, enabling superior inference in dense networks.
+Meanwhile, DeepSets shows an unusual downward trend, while MS-PointNet achieves only limited improvement.
+Form a theoretical perspective, increasing users should yield multi-user diversity gains.
+However, DeepSets suffers from a severe information bottleneck: its global pooling operation compresses all $K$ user channels into a fixed-size latent vector.
+In dense networks, this aggressive compression blurs fine-grained spatial details, losing the precise information and causes the loss of precise angular details required to suppress closely spaced interference.
+Similarly, although MS-PointNet extracts local features, it lacks explicit edge-level message passing mechanisms to model the interactions between interfering and affected users.
+Consequently, severe intra-cluster interference from imprecise beamforming degrades overall performance.